johnwilander/owasp-1-liner/README.md

 ### Configuring local domain names on Windows 7

 Help needed.
-If you can write this part I'd be very grateful.
-Just ping me on [Twitter](https://twitter.com/johnwilander).
+If you can write this part we'd be very grateful.
+Just ping John on [Twitter](https://twitter.com/johnwilander).

 ### Build and run on Jetty

 OWASP 1-Liner uses the Jetty plugin for Gradle to run the apps.
- * Go to the app root in a shell, for instance /opt/workspace/owasp_1-liner/
+ * Go to the root folder of the cloned  in a shell, for instance /opt/workspace/owasp_1-liner/
  * gradle jettyRun

 Now the app should be up and ready for business on [https://local.1-liner.org:8444](https://local.1-liner.org:8444)